In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 Complete your journey by immersing yourself in the vibrant atmosphere of the Mercado dos Lavradores.
 It’s the perfect place to engage with locals, sample tropical fruits, and pick up unique souvenirs.

-6. Enjoy spending a day at the natural marvel that is Porto Moniz.
+6. Enjoy spending a day at the natural marvel of Porto Moniz.

 A day spent at Porto Moniz is a unique experience in itself.
 This idyllic coastal town on Madeira’s northwest coast is renowned for its striking natural pools, dramatic cliffs, and scenic landscapes.